High Point Medical Center Employees Gave Strong! Employees Raise More Than $143,800

-Since the initial Employee Giving Campaign in 2010 High Point Regional employees have donated over $500,000!
+Since the initial Employee Giving Campaign in 2010 High Point Medical Center employees have donated over $500,000!

 Employee donations will be distributed to five different beneficiaries: area of greatest need, patient special needs, charity mammogram fund, diabetes patient scholarship fund and Project C.A.R.E.
 Employees are given the option of designating where they would like their gift to go.